 It means that sometime you have to get off your rear-end and do something.
 That usually means that if you don’t have evidence or the right evidence that you go out and get it.
 Or you make it.

 Those of you that know me, know I am all about telling the truth.
 Always.
 So I am not talking about anything sinister here.
 I am talking about going out and getting truthful evidence that is going to help win your case.

 Whatever gaps you have in your case - you need evidence in help fill in the gaps.
 Whether that is in-country medical reports, witness statements, wage records, medical evidence, whatever.
 Just do it.

-This is what a really good lawyer is for that is not afraid to tell you the facts of life.
+This is what a really good lawyer is for; someone that is not afraid to tell you the facts of life.
 You don’t want political correctness only to lose because your lawyer was afraid that they might offend you.
 It is all about winning.
-It what is the best for you and your family.
+It is what is the best for you and your family.

 It is mostly about you